dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0301.md

 Right now it's not so bad, but like all code duplication it has the same cost: if you want to change how it works, you have to change multiple copies.
 And if you change the fields in a CD, you'll have to add or remove clauses to where.
 And update suffers from the same kind of duplication.
 It's doubly annoying since the whole point of the where function is to dynamically generate a bit of code that checks the values you care about; why should it have to do work at runtime checking whether title was even passed in?

-Imagine that you were trying to optimize this code and discovered that it was spending too much time checking whether title and the rest of the keyword parameters to where were even set?11 If you really wanted to remove all those runtime checks, you could go through a program and find all the places you call where and look at exactly what arguments you're passing.
+Imagine that you were trying to optimize this code and discovered that it was spending too much time checking whether title and the rest of the keyword parameters to where were even set?
+11 If you really wanted to remove all those runtime checks, you could go through a program and find all the places you call where and look at exactly what arguments you're passing.
 Then you could replace each call to where with an anonymous function that does only the computation necessary.
 For instance, if you found this snippet of code:

 ```c
 (select (where :title "Give Us a Break" :ripped t))